List of methanol poisoning incidents: Norway

+Peru

+In October 2022 in Lima, Peru 54 people died due to consuming fruit-flavored vodka that was laced with methanol.
+The source of the methanol was from windshield washer fluid and antifreeze.

 Philippines

+The Luzon lambanog deaths started to occur in late November 2018 in separate places in the Philippines after drinking arrack (locally known in the Philippines as lambanog) in separate places in the Philippines.
+The case started on November 29 when the residents from Calamba, Laguna drank lambanog and began to experience symptoms such as stomach cramps, resulting in hospital admission; they subsequently died.
+People who consumed lambanog experienced other symptoms such as nausea, chest pains, and blurry vision.
+Meanwhile, another four persons, who were tricycle drivers, were reported to have died after they consumed arrack and thirteen others were hospitalized in Quezon City.

 In December 2019, at least 23 people died while around 300 were hospitalized after drinking methanol-laced palm liquor, locally known as lambanog, in the provinces of Laguna and Quezon.
 Separate incidents of methanol poisoning involving lambanog were also reported in 2018 which caused at least 21 deaths.

 Russia

+In October and November 2005, 34 people in Magadan died from methanol poisoning after drinking tainted liquor.

 In December 2016, 72 people died in a mass methanol poisoning in Irkutsk, Siberia.
 The poisoning was precipitated by drinking counterfeit surrogate alcohol—actually scented bath lotion that was marked as not safe for consumption.
 Named Boyaryshnik ("Hawthorn"), it was described by the Associated Press as being counterfeit.

 In October 2021, in Orenburg, 35 people died and 33 others were poisoned in a mass surrogate alcohol poisoning.
 7 people were noted as being in serious condition, and 3 people were placed on ventilators.
 10 people were arrested for the incident.

-Also in October 2021 18 people died and a number were poisoned in another mass surrogate alcohol poisoning in Yekaterinburg and towns nearby.
+Also, in October 2021 18 people died and a number were poisoned in another mass surrogate alcohol poisoning in Yekaterinburg and towns nearby.
 Two persons were arrested.

+In May–June 2023, at least 30 people died and 96 were poisoned in the Samara region by cider contaminated with methanol and ethyl butyrate.
+The contaminated alcohol had reportedly been stolen from a warehouse of the Russian Interior Ministry.
+Four people, including one police officer, were arrested.

+Serbia

+In 1998, 43 people died after drinking Rakia which contained between 40-75% methanol per bottle.
+The case is commonly known as the "Zozovača affair".
+There were also at least 13 people with permanent health consequences.

 Spain

 In 1963, methanol was used in the preparation of bottled mixed alcohol drinks such as coffee liqueur.
 According official records, 51 died and 9 lost their sight, but according to newspapers there may have been thousands of victims, mainly in Galicia and the Canary Islands.